 ABORTION: There has been an increased focus on abortion in the campaign lately, and the preliminary exit poll results show Michigan Republicans picking up on it, with about 1 in 8 calling that their top issue.
 Early results suggest fewer in Arizona were focused on abortion.
 In both states, about 6 in 10 voters said they believe abortion should be illegal in most or all cases.

-VIEWS OF McCAIN: In Arizona, the home state of Sen. John McCain, the GOP's 2008 nominee for president, about 4 in 10 say they have an unfavorable opinion of him.
+VIEWS OF McCAIN: In Arizona, the home state of Sen.

 SEEKING RELIGIOUS COMPATIBILITY: A narrow majority of voters in Michigan said it mattered a great deal or somewhat that a candidate shares their religious beliefs, about the same as in 2008.
 In Arizona, that figure stood at about half.
 About 4 in 10 voters in each state describe themselves as born-again or evangelical.